MEXICO City has topped an Airbnb poll that reveals the most in-demand destinations for the 2018/19 Christmas holiday season.

 Ok, before you head into the city, head out to the Teotihuacan pyramids.
 The ancient city is just one-hour outside the capital and you’ll want to spend a few hours exploring the ruins and climbing the 248 steps to the top of the Sun Pyramid.

 Once at the top, you’re feel like a warrior from 100BC taking in the magnificence of the palaces and temples that stretch out for over eight square miles.
-You’ll then want to cross the Valley of Death to trek up the Moon Pyramid for more incredible views.
+You’ll then want to come down and cross the Valley of Death to trek up the Moon Pyramid for more incredible views.

 Afterwards, drop in to the museum to see the large collection of stone paintings, figures and bones that archaeologists have collected over the decades.
 No-one knows who built this City of Gods, and the name Teotihuacan was given by the Aztecs when they discovered it almost 1,000 years later.